libgit2/pygit2/docs/install.rst

 - Python 2.7, 3.2+ or PyPy 2.6+ (including the development headers)
 - Libgit2 v0.23.x
 - cffi 1.0+
+- OpenSSL development headers, optional, used for HTTPS network operations.
 - Libssh2, optional, used for SSH network operations.
 - pkg-config, optional, used for SSH network operations.